-At the March meeting of the Board, the members agreed that a water quality specialist was necessary for the PPWB Secretariat in order to carry out the functions and responsibilities of the Board with regard to water quality as set out in Master Agreement on Apportionment.
-This position will be filled in the coming fiscal year.
+During the last fiscal year, the Board agreed that a water quality specialist was necessary for the PPWB Secretariat to carry out the functions and the responsibilities of the Board with regard to water quality as set out in the Master Agreement on Apportionment.
+The position of Water Quality Specialist was advertised in Prairie newspapers on March 7th.
+Screening and interviews will be held early in the coming fiscal year.